edpavanelli/commerce-purchase/purchase-management/README.md

 This project has **Swagger** with **OpenAPI** Documentation for REST API and **Springwolf** for Event-Driven API implemented.

-The Rest documentation can be seeing in the browser at this location `https://localhost:8443/swagger-ui/index.html` and called by API `https://localhost:8443/v3/api-docs`.
+The Rest documentation can be seen in the browser at this location `https://localhost:8443/swagger-ui/index.html` and called by API `https://localhost:8443/v3/api-docs`.

-The Event-Driven Documentation can be seeing calling `https://localhost:8443/springwolf/docs` but can not be seeing in a browser because Springwolf need a real server with a real protocol running.
+The Event-Driven Documentation can be seen calling `https://localhost:8443/springwolf/docs` but cannot be seen in a browser because Springwolf need a real server with a real protocol running.
 Which is not our case.

 The documentation configuration are in